yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing-overview.markdown

 An index can be defined on a nested property to improve performance of nested queries.

 - [Indexing colletions](./indexing-collections.html){%wbr%}
-An index can be defined on a Collection property (java.util.Collection implementation).
+An index can be defined on a Collection property.

 - [Compound index](./indexing-compound.html){%wbr%}